kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 user/five
 ```

-When used with lists (remember every thing in Clojure is data) it forms a __template__ for the data structure and wont immediately resolve it.
+When used with lists (remember every thing in Clojure is data) it forms a __template__ for the data structure and won't immediately resolve it.

 ```clojure
 user=> (1 2 3)